 Third, the study population with a depression treatment history are likely a selected sample of all working-age individuals with a depression history.
 Mental health issues such as depression are associated with involuntary exit from the workplace to unemployment or disability pension (Rijn et al., 2014).
 Furthermore, those with more severe episodes of depression are perhaps less likely to enter, stay at or return to work.
 Similarly, those with more adverse work environments are perhaps also less likely to stay or return than those with more favourable work environments.
 Such selection forces likely biased the associations for recurrent treatment towards the null.

 Finally, some of the work factors were measured using a limited number of items.
-In particular, the measure of effort-reward imbalance may have been measured inadequately as we were only able to include items covering recognition from the management and the experience of justice as rewards while monetary rewards or job security also form part of the original effort-reward imbalance construct (Siegrist et al., 2004, 2014).
+In particular, the measure of effort-reward imbalance may have been measured inadequately as we were only able to include items covering recognition from the management and the experience of justice as rewards while monetary rewards or job security also form part of the original effort-reward imbalance construct (Siegrist, 1996).
 A similar point can be raised about other work factors, for example, justice (often referred to as procedural justice), which originally was measured using seven items whereas we measured it using only two items (Elovainio et al., 2002).
 However, one multi-cohort study has suggested that using one-item measurements of procedural justice may not differ much from using instruments with more items (Xu et al., 2022).

 Conclusions